Gourang97/Image-Based-Product-Recommendation/README.md

 products that resemble closely to the input image.
 We aim to achieve this goal by implementing a combination of dimensionality reduction, clustering, modelling and recommendation system techniques.

+## Dataset

+The fashion industry is one of the most prominent parts of the e-commerce industry and has tons of data publicly available.
+We decided to use the Fashion Product Image dataset for our project.
+It’s a rich dataset of product features and images spread across 7 master categories, 49 subcategories, and 143 article types.
+Each product has a unique id to distinguish them.
+The dataset can broadly be divided into image data and style data.
+The data is described as
+follows:
+1. Image data: Each image has a unique id and is of size 2400*1800*3.
+All the images have a clear white background with the object in the foreground.
+2. Style data: The styles.csv contains metadata about the image.
+Analysis of various fields like ‘gender’, ‘masterCategory’, ‘subCategory’, ‘articleType’ tells us about the distribution of the data.
+The dataset is highly imbalanced across the different article types.
+To overcome this shortcoming, we started our implementation by taking into account the top 5 article type and verifying it through a thorough analysis of the product features.
+The article types which we finalized are: T-shirts, Shirts, Casual Shoes, Watches and Sports Shoes.
+We used 1000 images of each article type.
+Considering the problem statement and the practical nature of the project, we implemented an Image Data Generator to perform image augmentation by rotating and capturing images through 4 different angles.
+The new augmented dataset consisted of 5000 images for each of the 5 article types.

 ## Steps Involved for Building Recommender System in an Unsupervised Way-
 - Data Loading